zincware/dask4dvc/README.md

 The `dask4dvc` package will try to run the DVC graph in parallel.

+> :warning: dask4dvc will disbale a few of the checks that DVC implements.
+Do not make changes to your workspace during the runtime of `dask4dvc repro`.

 ## Usage
 Dask4DVC provides a CLI similar to DVC.